Stuart-Mouse/odin-gon/notes.md

 ### Parsing

+add the ability to create a data binding to a field whose name contains the / character.
+    this is not currently possible because we don't handle escaping characters when splitting a field path string indirect data bindings still work fine though

+add the option to disable indirect data bindings
+    as a general option
+    on specific data types
+    on a particular data binding

+implement a field_mappings file that specifies all data bindings
+    similar use case to XSLTs, where we may need to change the mappings of fields without wanting to change it in code not of much use to me personally, but would still be a good proof of concept on top of this, we could create a general callback that will dispatch to other field processing procs based on the content of the field_mappings file

 implement callbacks
     create some helpful utility callbacks and provide them with the library setting a separate array count variable when writing to a static array or slice (needs to also prevent data binding to this field)